kstrafe/Cxy/documentation/rationale.md

 This works, but there is no way to refer to a in the assembly language.
 So I can not perform static checks using this :(.
 I wish it were different.
 The simplicity is elegant.
 So we're back at the original grammar?
 Well not yet.
 We're back at having var in the compiler.
 I should really make a branch for this.
+Alright, so let's just imagine a little...

+You know.
+I've been really contemplating all this, and I tend to get back to the original idea for the language.
+It's just that it's practical.
+It's useful.
+It's ... simple.
+The LISP version is also simple, but it makes the code more ugly and more difficult to work with.

+So I think this chapter can be closed.
+Let's move on with life.

+*Conclusion*: LISP-like grammar was considered, but deemed too impractical.